Eyelid Surgery (Blepharoplasty)

 • Loss of the upper eyelid fold

-Additionally, Dr. Ford specializes in Asian eyelid surgery for individuals who want a double eyelid (single crease) instead of a single eyelid (absent crease).
+Additionally, Dr. Ford and Dr. Hanna specialize in Asian eyelid surgery for individuals who want a double eyelid (single crease) instead of a single eyelid (absent crease).

 Model